cgerson/ufo-sightings-analysis/README.md

 ###App

 This script was eventually used to set up <a href = "http://ufosho.herokuapp.com" target="_blank">ufosho.herokuapp.com</a>, a tool to search for similar UFO sightings in time, location and written description.

+###Presentation

+This project was presented on Sept 18, 2015 at Metis Data Science Bootcamp Career Day.
+The complete deck is <a href = "https://slides.com/claireger/ufo-sightings-credibility" target="_blank">here</a>.